MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 #   close and reopen your terminal window,
 #   or logout and then sign in again.
 az logout
 az login

+# You can also clear your cache to refresh the
+#    available subscription list
+az account clear
+az login

 # Did your available subscription list change?